lblod/app-validation-tool/README.md

 # app-validation-tool

-This repo contains the server configuration of the validation tool
+This repo contains the server configuration of the validation tool.
+As this project does not contain a distinct backend.
+The stack simply contains an identifier, dispatcher and frontend service

 ## Running the project